-John L. Bishop was the Chief Executive Officer and served as a member of the board of directors of Cepheid, a molecular diagnostics company, from April 2002, and became the chairman of its board of directors in February 2013.
+John L. Bishop was the Chief Executive Officer and served as a member of the board of directors of Cepheid Inc., a molecular diagnostics company, from April 2002, and became the chairman of its board of directors in February 2013.
 Mr. Bishop retired from Cepheid and resigned from the board of directors following the acquisition of Cepheid by Danaher Corporation in November 2016.
 Mr. Bishop served as President and a member of the board of directors of Vysis, Inc., a genomic disease management company that was acquired by Abbott Laboratories, a health care company, from 1993 to 2002, and as Chief Executive Officer from 1996 to 2002.
 From 1991 until 1993, Mr. Bishop was Chairman and Chief Executive Officer of MicroProbe Corporation, a biotechnology company, and, from 1987 until 1991, of Source Scientific Systems Inc., a biomedical instrument manufacturing company.
 He served as a member of the board of directors and compensation committee member of Conceptus, Inc. from February 2009 until June 2013 upon its acquisition by Bayer HealthCare LLC and as the chairman of the board of directors of AdvaMedDx, a division of the Advanced Medical Technology Association, a private medical diagnostics industry advocacy group, from December 2013 until April 2017.
 Mr. Bishop holds a B.S. from the University of Miami.

 Fred E. Cohen, M.D., D.Phil. currently serves as a Co-Founder and Senior Managing Partner at Vida Ventures, a life sciences investment group.
 From 2001 to 2016, Dr. Cohen was a Partner and Managing Director of TPG Capital, a private investment firm, where he led TPG's venture efforts in biotechnology and life sciences.
-From 1986 to 2016, Dr. Cohen also served as a member of the faculty of University of California, San Francisco (UCSF).
+From 1986 to 2016, Dr. Cohen also served as a member of the faculty of University of California, San Francisco ("UCSF").
 At UCSF, Dr. Cohen served as an internist for hospitalized patients, a consulting endocrinologist and as the Chief of the Division of Endocrinology and Metabolism.
 His research interests include structure based drug design, prion diseases, computational biology and heteropolymer chemistry.
 Dr. Cohen received his B.S. degree in Molecular Biophysics and Biochemistry from Yale University, his D.Phil. in Molecular Biophysics from Oxford on a Rhodes Scholarship, his M.D. from Stanford and his postdoctoral training and postgraduate medical training in Internal Medicine and Endocrinology at UCSF.
 He is a Fellow of the American College of Physicians and the American College of Medical Informatics and a member of the American Society for Clinical Investigation and Association of American Physicians.
-Dr. Cohen was elected to the Institute of Medicine of the National Academy of Sciences in 2004 and the American Academy of Arts and Sciences in 2008.
-Currently, Dr. Cohen also serves on the board of directors of Genomic Health, Inc., Tandem Diabetes Care, Inc., UroGen Pharma Ltd., and CareDx, Inc., as well as on the boards of several privately held companies.
-Dr. Cohen previously served on the board of directors of Quintiles Transnational Holdings, Inc. and Five Prime Therapeutics, Inc.
+Dr. Cohen has served on the board of directors of Intellia Therapeutics, Inc. since January 2019, Genomic Health, Inc. since April 2002, UroGen Pharma Ltd. since May 2017, and CareDx, Inc. since January 2003, as well as on the boards of several privately held companies.
+Dr. Cohen previously served on the board of directors of BioCryst Pharmaceuticals, Inc. from July 2013 until January 2019, Quintiles Transnational Holdings, Inc. from May 2007 to November 2015, Five Prime Therapeutics, Inc. from May 2002 until May 2018, and Tandem Diabetes Care, Inc from June 2013 until April 2019.